PeterPerhac/cheat-sheets/study-notes/cats.md

 Monoid[String].combineAll(List("a", "b", "c")) should be("abc")
 ```

+There are some data types for which we cannot define an empty element.
+Cats has a `NonEmptyList` data type that has an implementation of `Semigroup` but no implementa on of `Monoid`.

 ## Functor

 A `Functor` is a ubiquitous type class involving types that have one "hole", i.e. types which have the shape `F[_]`, such as `Option`, `List` and `Future`.
 The `Functor` category involves a single operation, named `map`: